klod68/kpsf/README.txt

 Is there support for transactions?
 No. I believe that transactions are a persistence mechanism element, not an object oriented persistence service feature.
-Some mechanism (text files, for example) doesn't permit transactions, like relational databases.
+Some mechanisms (text files, for example) don't permit transactions, like relational databases.
 In these cases, if you need transaction support, then use a persistent mechanism that support it.
 In SQL, relational databases, we can send all parameters, extracted from multiple objects, and configure an explicit transaction, for saving data into multiple tables.